 - At the age of 11, in 2009, Malala began blogging under BBC and wrote about the threats of the Taliban in denying basic education rights.
 Although she wrote these blogs under a different name, eventually it was revealed that it was her behind the blogs.

 - With the ever-increasing public platform, she spoke about the right of women to education.
 This activism led to a nomination for the International Children’s Peace Prize in 2011.
-In that very year, she was also honoured with Pakistan’s National Youth Peace Prize.
+In that very year, she was also honored with Pakistan’s National Youth Peace Prize.

-- In 2012, she was awarded – Anne Frank Award for Moral Courage, Mother Teresa Award for Social Justice, Rome Prize for Peace and Humanitarian Action and Sitara-e-Shujaat, which is Pakistan’s second-highest civilian bravery award.
+- In 2012, she was awarded – Anne Frank Award for Moral Courage, Mother Teresa Award for Social Justice, Rome Prize for Peace and Humanitarian Action, and Sitara-e-Shujaat, which is Pakistan’s second-highest civilian bravery award.
 She was also featured in the top 100 global thinkers list published by Foreign Policy Magazine.

 - In 2013, she won the International Children’s Peace Prize and the Pride of Britain.
 Glamour Magazine also conferred her with the title of “Woman of the Year”.